uit-hdl/code-overfit-detection-framework/Notes.md

 I've tried cachedataset, persistentdataset and smartcachedataset.
 They all take the same amount of memory during a run.

 Increasing the amount of data doesn't matter, suggesting that a single batch of 96 consumes 20 GB of memory.

+## Sequential checkpoints
+Trade memory for compute.
+Doesn't scale with distributed